Marvel Studios’ Loki — The Complete Second Season Will Release On 4k Blu-ray, This Time With Dolby Vision

 On 4k Blu-ray, each episode is presented in 2160p resolution with Dolby Vision/HDR10 and Dolby Atmos audio.
 Dolby Vision has not previously been available on Disney+ physical media releases as well as Disney-produced feature films.

-The aspect ratio of Loki episodes is 2.20:1, compared to 2.39:1 found with other just announced Disney+ Marvel series on disc.
+The aspect ratio of Loki episodes is 2.20:1, compared to 2.39:1 found with the other just-announced Disney+ series on disc including Ahsoka, Hawkeye, and The Mandalorian.

 Bonus Features